-This model describes the condition where both the domains have different sets of emotions in an attempt to compensate each other.
-Like you don’t get what you desire or deserve in one place, then you try to overcompensate the same in another place.
+This model describes the condition where both domains have different sets of emotions in an attempt to compensate for each other.
+If you don’t get what you desire or deserve in one place, then you try to overcompensate the same in another place.

-If you are not having a perfect office time, no good relations, tough, stressful time, then you’d try to compensate that in a home with being too good to your family.
+If you are not having perfect office time, no good relations, or a tough, stressful time, then you’d try to compensate for that in a home by being too good to your family.

 The resource drain model